GhaadaAlaa/EDF-Scheduler/README.md

-main Version 2 contain a different communication way in queue between producer tasks and consumer tasks using Certain IDs not strings
+main Version 2 contain a different communication way in queue between producer tasks and consumer task using Certain IDs not strings